J35P312/SVDB/README.md

                                 touches will be merged, 1 means that two events must be identical to be merged), default = 0.6
         --ins_distance INS_DISTANCE
-                                the maximum distance to match two insertions (default = 25) --ins_svlen_ratio INS_SVLEN_RATIO
+                                maximum distance to match two insertions
-                                minimum SVLEN ratio (min/max) required to match two insertions with known length (default = 0.90)
+                                (default: 25; profile cohort: 50)
-                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --ins_seq_similarity THRESHOLD
+                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --ins_svlen_ratio INS_SVLEN_RATIO
-                                minimum Levenshtein sequence similarity (0–1) required to match two insertions with known sequence (default = 0.75); overridden by --data_profile
-                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --data_profile {sample,cohort}
+                                minimum SVLEN ratio (min/max) required to match two insertions with known length (default: 0.90; profile cohort: 0.80) Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --ins_seq_similarity THRESHOLD
-                                set a sequence similarity preset: sample=0.85, cohort=0.75;
-                                overrides --ins_seq_similarity
-                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --no_ins_seq            disable insertion sequence similarity check; match insertions on position and SVLEN only
+                                minimum Levenshtein sequence similarity (0–1) required to match two insertions with known sequence; explicit value overrides --data_profile for this parameter (effective default: 0.75) Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --data_profile {sample,cohort,position_only}
+                                insertion matching preset:
+                                  sample:        strict (dist=25, ratio=0.90, sim=0.85) — same individual / technology
+                                  cohort:        permissive (dist=50, ratio=0.80, sim=0.75) — cross-individual or cross-caller
+                                  position_only: skip sequence comparison, match on position+SVLEN only individual --ins_* flags override profile values
-                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb
+                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --no_ins_seq            [DEPRECATED] use --data_profile position_only instead

         --max_ins_seq_len N     sequences longer than N bp are excluded from sequence similarity matching and fall back to position+SVLEN; off by default.